MatPatCarry/DataIsYours/README.md

-# Data is Yours
+# Data Analysis
-### Here will be stored filles, from DIY which is additional course for people who want to devolp your skills orginised by our Scientific Circle
+### In this folder are stored several solutions to tasks which revolves around Data Analysis topic.
+To deal with them I am use the technologies such as Pandas, PostgreSQL, PySpark, Python and more.